vikshree/DISC-L/README.md

 ## Summary
 DISC-L consists of descriptions of emergency situations from 720 unique AMT users.
 A histogram of word-counts can be seen below:

 ![alt text](descriptionLengthAMT_new.png)

-The wordcloud below shows the most frequently used words in the dataset
+The wordcloud below shows the most frequently used words in the responses:

 ![alt text](wordCloudLarge.png)